wabuz-official/rbxStudioArticles/scripting-for-beginners/2-variables.md

 ## Printing our Variable

-To print a variable, we have to do someone slightly different.
+To print a variable, we have to do something slightly different.

 Instead of doing:
 ```lua